Symmetry Breaking and Link Homologies I: Some filtered algebra

 It is easy to see why the requirement of injectivity or surjectivity in the above claim is necessary.
 For example, given a filtered spectrum $X$, consider the canonical map of filtered spectra given by the shift that maps each filtrate into the next

 It is straightforward to see that $s$ is an elementary quasi-equivalence.
 However, the induced map $s^\ast$ is trivial on the associated graded complex in any cohomology theory $\E_G$.
-Indeed, this example is universal in a suitable sense in describing what happens in the case of elementary quasi-equivalences which are trivial on the associated graded object.
+We show in the following claim that the above example is universal in a suitable sense.

 \begin{claim} Let $\rho : X \longrightarrow Y$ be an elementary quasi-equivalence of filtered $G$-spectra, then there exists a filtered $G$-spectrum $P_\rho$ endowed with elementary quasi-equivalences